Beginner at welding?

 The suggestion is to remove rust, grease, etc before starting the welding.

 The filler materials also help.
 Use the ones that are deoxidizers.

 On the other hand, work tracking happens when your gas causes marks on the weld.

 Being strict to the voltage and amperage parameters as per the wire’s diameter and metal thickness is the solution.

 We have been talking about this problem since the beginning of this writing.

 To avoid this, dragging and pushing while welding should be done.

-The dragging of the arc keeps the spatter away from the joint providing a strong and clean weld.
+The dragging of the arc keeps the spatter away from the joint and provides you the best joint.

 Undercutting and less fusion preventions: